9 min read

 Key Concepts

-Before diving into implementation, let's clarify the two primary tools you'll use to organize your account.
+Before diving into implementation, let's clarify the tools you'll use to organize your account.

 Tags are metadata labels you attach to endpoints for organization and filtering.
 Unlike team assignments (which control access), tags are purely organizational.
 They help you categorize, search, and report on endpoints.